ZiadWaleed2003/ZiadWaleed2003/README.md

-# Howdy 🤠
+# Hi
-<br>- I'm Ziad Waleed NLP Intern @Aice Xpert<br>- I'm interseted in ML/AI<br>- Currently exploring Multi Agent systems and Agentic AI<br>- I’m looking to collaborate on AI projects, libraries, and open source projects
+<br>- I'm going to try to make this short ... anyway My name is Ziad Waleed<br>- I'm interseted in ML/AI<br>- Currently exploring Multi Agent systems and Agentic AI<br>- I’m looking to collaborate on AI projects, libraries, and open source projects

 ## 🌐 Socials: